Damedade/PsyDoom/docs/PsyDoom Modding Overview.md

 [extras/psydoom_mapping](../extras/psydoom_mapping)

 If you use this `ALLMAPS.LCD` file then you can avoid generating `MAPXX.LCD` files via the custom GZDoom Builder scripts, thus simplifying the mapping workflow greatly.

+## Ogg Vorbis custom music
+PsyDoom now supports adding custom music to user mods in Ogg Vorbis format.
+PsyDoom sees the Ogg Vorbis tracks as 'CD' music, and they can override existing CD tracks in the game.
+To supply these new tracks to game, add them to your mod directory and name the files `MUSICXXX.OGG` where `XXX` is the CD track number.
+For example `MUSIC002.OGG` would override CD track `2`. [`MAPINFO`](PsyDoom%20MAPINFO.md) allows you to use these tracks in any map, by specifying the map as using CD music and by specifying the track number.

 ## PsyDoom limit removing and extended features
 PsyDoom has the following new or limit removing features versus the original PlayStation engine.
 This means more complex and customized creations are now possible: